 For extra protection, we suggest that you buy a money belt that can keep your money safe.
 So if by chance you do lose your money, you will always have a backup of money in your belt.
 There are many options to choose from in the protective gear – a full-sized money belt that can store your passport or an infinity scarf with a hidden zipper pocket.

 Is It Safe to Travel to South Korea as A Solo Traveler

 Solo travel is always exciting – all the vast world to see with no one to answer to.
-Your travel plans are yours alone and the sense of achievements that comes with doing something epic.
+Your travel plans are yours alone, and the sense of achievement that comes with doing something epic.

-If there is one place that you can travel solo, it is South Korea.
+If there is one place where you can travel solo, South Korea.
 South Korea is safe for solo travelers and even solo women travelers.

 As a solo traveler in South Korea, you should be aware of a few things.